ViktorMetodiev13/LearnIt/README.md

 # LearnIt

-Simple easy to use platform!
-LearnIt is a platform where a person can learn useful skills through our professional courses!
+* LearnIt is a platform where a person can learn useful skills through our professional courses!
-Here you can enroll in courses as well as to create ones yourself!
+* Here you can enroll in courses as well as to create ones yourself!

 # General Information

+* Simple easy to use platform!
 * The main purpose of the app is to view courses as well as create ones

 # Technologies